Pink-Programmer/AI-Application/README.md

 ### A.	TESLA Stock Dataset (TSLA)

 The TESLA dataset includes approx. 10 years of the TSLA stock data from June 29, 2010 - February 3, 2020.
 The original dataset was slightly modified removing Adj Close for consistency reasons.
 Hence, the features that are included in the modified dataset are as follows: Date, Open, High, Low, Close, Volume, and Rate of Change.
-The prices are based on USD.
+The prices are based on USD (kaggle, Tesla stock data from 2010 to 2020, 2020).

 ### B.	SAMSUNG Stock Dataset (SSNLF)

 The SAMSUNG dataset includes decades of SSNLF stock data from January 4, 2000 - May 23, 2022.
 The prices are also based on USD.
-It’s also modified as described in the TESLA Stock Dataset description.
+It’s also modified as described in the TESLA Stock Dataset description (kaggle, Samsung Stocks, 2022).

 ### C.	TWITTER Stock Dataset (TWTR)

 The TWITTER dataset was chosen to be used because of its interesting history.
 Due to Elon Musk’s purchase of Twitter back in 2022, it became a private company, was delisted from the New York exchange, and is no longer in the stock market.
 This dataset contains Twitter’s history on the stock market from November 7, 2013 - October 27, 2022.
 The prices are also based on USD.
-It’s also modified as described in the TESLA Stock Dataset description.
+It’s also modified as described in the TESLA Stock Dataset description (kaggle, Twitter Stock Market Dataset, 2022).

 III.
 METHODOLOGY